ivannarodriguez/D3Course/README.md

-# D3Course
+# OPT Timeline
-Files for the D3 Final Project
+Files for the D3 Course Final Project